NoahThePerson4/LOR-Translate-Rebellion-of-Assistant-Librarian-Mod/README.md

 steamapps
 workshop
 content
-then find which one is the LOR folder.
+then find which one is the Library of Ruina folder.
-If you just downloaded the mod it should be near the top of your folder.
+If you just downloaded the mod it should be near the top of the folder.
 If you can't find it search for Angelos and it should be one of the only results.
 After Click open folder location.
 Now navigate to Assemblies and click on Localize.
 In Localize delete the old en folder and paste the new one from here.